asmcup/runtime/SPEC.md

 You can read the same data back using:

 ```
-push8 #00 ; Offset
+push8 #00 ; Offset (index) of byte to read
 push8 #IO_MARK_READ
 io
 pop8 tileData
 ```

-Note that other robots (if in a shared world) also may read or write data to the same tile.
+Note that other robots (if in a shared world) may also read or (over)write this data from/to the same tile.

 ### Radio